-In 2003, Statistics portal Statista projects the online gambling market around the world to be worth $7.4 billion, rising to $41.4 billion in 2017.
+In 2003, statistics portal Statista projects the online gambling market around the world to be worth $7.4 billion, rising to $41.4 billion in 2023.

 2005 - UK Gambling Act Passes

-The Gambling Act 2005 is passed by the then-Labour government, which seeks to update gambling law for the first time since the 1960s.
+The Gambling Act 2005 is passed by the then-Labour government, seeking to update gambling law for the first time since the 1960s.
 Online casinos are permitted from overseas but only a select "whitelist" is able to advertise games in the UK.
-The Gambling Commission is set up to oversee gaming in the UK, including remote gambling.
+The Gambling Commission is established to oversee all casino games in the UK, including remote gambling and poker.

 2006 - First Ever Live Dealer Games Launch

 Vuetec Ltd launches Dublinbet, the provider of the world's first Live Dealer online games.
-Beamed live from the floor of Dublin's Fitzwilliam Club, Live Dealer games allow players at home to bet on real-life roulette and blackjack dealt by a human croupier and streamed live on the net.
+Beamed live from the floor of Dublin's Fitzwilliam Club, Live Dealer games made betting on real-life roulette and blackjack possible, dealt by a human croupier and streamed live on the net.

 2006 - UIGEA (Unlawful Internet Gambling Enforcement Act) Hits the US

 Hastily passed in the US, the Unlawful Internet Gambling Enforcement Act makes it a crime to process online gambling payments made between banks and gambling sites.
-Despite major poker rooms leaving the US market, many unlicensed casino rooms continue to operate to US players.
+Despite major poker rooms leaving the US market, many unlicensed casino rooms continue to operate to players betting from the US.

 2008 - Online Gambling Take Tops $21 Billion

 KPMG values the worldwide gaming market at $21 billion.
-Meanwhile, a milestone for mobile casinos as Apple allows gambling games to be sold via its Apple Store direct to players.
+Meanwhile, a milestone for mobile casinos as Apple allows gambling games to be sold via its Apple Store directly to players.

 2009 - Biggest Progressive Jackpot Won Online